Students, faculty, and staff at the University of Northern Iowa have made it clear they are extremely proud of their institution.

 Prospective students and their families quickly learn that “Purple for Life” is more than just a saying…it’s a reality.

-The right fit means a university where credits will transfer seamlessly.
+Discovering your place at UNI means discovering a university where credits will transfer seamlessly.
 Where students fit in and make friends their very first day.
 Where faculty and advisors provide expert guidance so they can graduate on time.
-The right fit is UNI.

 UNI’s College of Education is the largest of Iowa’s 32 teacher education programs.
 More than 450 new teachers graduate from UNI each year.

-The College of Humanities, Arts, and Sciences produces nearly 30% of Iowa’s science, technology, engineering, and mathematics (STEM) teachers, a percentage that’s higher than any other Iowa university.
+The College of Humanities, Arts, and Sciences produces nearly 30% of Iowa’s STEM teachers, a percentage that’s higher than any other Iowa university.

 And UNI’s College of Social and Behavioral Sciences offers the only undergraduate Gerontology degree in Iowa.

-Breaking away from national trends in student borrowing, UNI has seen its average student loan indebtedness decrease by 13% over the past six years.
-The overall decline in borrowing can be attributed to three primary factors:
+Breaking away from national trends in student borrowing, UNI has seen its average student loan indebtedness decrease by nearly 11% over the past seven years.

 Students, faculty, and staff at UNI have access to one of America’s best college dining services, outstanding health and wellness services, a performing arts complex, and venues for playing and watching sports.